ajtock/NGS_intro_Cambridge_SysBio_2021/README.md

   Note that for a real analysis where time isn't limiting, it's advisable to use the most sensitive (slowest) preset option for end-to-end read alignment (`--very-sensitive`).
 </p></details>

-We should now have an ouput file containing alignments in [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf).
+We should now have an output file containing alignments in [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf).
 Print to stdout the first 6 lines of the "alignment section" of the SAM file using [SAMtools](http://www.htslib.org/doc/samtools.html) (by default, `samtools view` doesn't output the SAM "header section").

 ```